pitrov/docs.erisindustries.com/tutorials/tool-specific/docker_machine.md

 and so on, until you have 10 of each an exit, bridge, and middle relay.

-As an aside, it would be trivial to make a new service definition file for each type of relay named `tor_exit.toml`, `tor_bridge.toml`, `tor_middle.toml` that would be marshalled by `eris services start tor exit/bridge/middle`, respectively.
+As an aside, it would be trivial to make a new service definition file for each type of relay named `tor_exit.toml`, `tor_bridge.toml`, `tor_middle.toml` that would be marshalled by `eris services start tor_exit/tor_bridge/tor_middle`, respectively.

 This avoids having to edit the service definition file every time a different relay is to be run.
 At any rate, this should give you a good idea of how to leverage docker-machine on the eris platform.

+# Coming Soon

 But wait!
 What about the hassle of having to `eris services start NAME --machine number99` a service many times over, not to mention that each machine had to have been created manually from the command line?
 Not to fret, the command `eris remotes` is in our pipeline and will likely take the form of a configuration file to specify N machines in X region from Y cloud provider, starting services Z+n; be it a chain, ipfs, bitcoin, or any combination of any processes that can be dockerized.
 Stay tuned!